Shedd Aquarium: Beluga whales

-Shedd Aquarium related living Belugas as of November 15, 2022: Naya (F), Beethoven (M), Kayavak (F), Bella (F), Aurek (M), Kimalu (F), Annik (M) and Atlas (M).
+The Shedd Aquarium currently has eight living Belugas as of November 15, 2022: Naya (F), Beethoven (M), Kayavak (F), Bella (F), Aurek (M), Kimalu (F), Annik (M) and Atlas (M).

 Mauyak, Qannik, Miki, Kimalu, Annik: In 2000, Mauyak gave birth to Qannik, who was sent to Point Defiance Zoo in Tacoma where he died in 2009.
 On August 16, 2007, Mauyak gave birth yet again to a male calf named Miki, the Inuit word for ″small″ bringing the total number of successful beluga calf births at the aquarium to four since 1999.
 Miki has been moved to the Mystic Aquarium in 2016.
 On August 27, 2012, Mauyak gave birth to a female calf, Kimalu.
 On July 3, 2019, Mauyak gave birth to a male calf, Annik, bringing the total number of belugas at Shedd to eight.
-Mauyak died on Saturday, November 12 2022.
+Mauyak died on Saturday, November 12, 2022.

 Immiayuk, Kayavak: Kayavak is one of the most famous residents of the Oceanarium.
-The whale became an orphan at only five months old after her mother, Immiayuk, died.
+The whale became an orphan at only nearly five months old after her mother, Immiayuk, died.
 Trainers fed Kayavak fish, cared for her day and night, taught her how to "be a whale", and she thrived to be the healthy adult she is today.

 Puiji, Bella, and Nunavik: In 2006, the beluga whale Puiji gave birth to a female calf, later named Bella.
 On December 14, 2009, she gave birth to a 162-pound, five-foot, four-inch male calf.
 Although it was a difficult birth, the calf survived and debuted to the public on Sunday, January 24, 2010.
 He has since been named "Nunavik" meaning "friendly, beautiful, and wild".
 Nunavik currently lives at the Georgia Aquarium as of 2016.
 Puiji died on Wednesday, October 26, 2011, following a seizure after having been undergoing treatment for an undisclosed medical condition over the course of several months.

 Naluark: Naluark was transferred to Mystic Aquarium & Institute for Exploration in Mystic, Connecticut, in October 2011.
 He has since been moved to SeaWorld Orlando in 2016.

-Naya: Another female beluga, named Naya, gave birth on December 20 to a 162-pound, five-foot two-inch male calf, though the calf died two days later from complications during birth.
+Naya: Naya first arrived at Shedd Aquarium in 1992.
+She has since had four calves.
+Her first was a stillborn in 2002.
+She then gave birth on December 20, 2009 to a 162-pound, five-foot two-inch male calf, though the calf died two days later from complications during birth.
+In 2020, Naya gave birth to premature twins.
+The first calf, a female born head first, survived being born.
+The second calf, born tail first, was a stillborn.
+Unfortunately, because the calves were premature twins, the first calf had multiple health issues and died 15 days later despite being in the care of staff members.